The Onion: Chicago (2012–present)

+In November 2014, Bloomberg News reported that The Onion had hired a financial adviser for a possible sale.
+In June 2015, Hannah was replaced as CEO by Mike McAvoy, who he had hired a decade earlier as a financial controller.
+The following year, he oversaw restructuring to reduce non-media roles in response to declining demand.

+Univision Communications / G/O Media ownership (2016–2024)

+In January 2016, Univision Communications purchased a 40% stake in Onion, Inc. for between $85–100 million.
+The Onion and Gizmodo Media Group was merged into Univision's Fusion Media Group with the former undergoing a visual overhaul to match Gizmodo's branding.

 In January 2017, The Onion partnered with Lionsgate Films and production company Serious Business to develop multiple film projects.
-"We've plotted our takeover of the film industry for some time", said Kyle Ryan, vice president of Onion Studios, in a wry statement.
+"We've plotted our takeover of the film industry for some time", said Kyle Ryan, vice president of Onion Studios.
 "With the help of Serious Business and Lionsgate, we'll make room on our award shelf for some Oscars.
 To the basement you go, Pulitzers."
 Serious Business is a production company run by former UTA Online co-founder Jason U. Nadler, @midnight co-creator Jon Zimelis and writer/producer Alex Blagg.

-In September 2017, the site's editor-in-chief Cole Bolton and executive editor Ben Berkley were stepped down from their posts.
-Chad Nackers—The Onion’s head writer—will take over as the role of editor-in-chief.
+In September 2017, the site's editor-in-chief Cole Bolton and executive editor Ben Berkley stepped down to join Elon Musk's Thud, which folded after Musk pulled funding the following year over fears that it would satirize his own companies.
+Chad Nackers was elevated from head writer to editor-in-chief and is now the only remaining member from The Onion's Madison era.
 The departures were partially due to disagreements about the direction the site was taking under the ownership of Univision.

 In April 2018 the employees of the company unionized with The Writers Guild Of America, East.
 The union comprises "all of the creative staffs at Onion Inc.: The A.V.
-Club, The Onion, ClickHole, The Takeout, Onion Labs, and Onion Inc.’s video and art departments." and reached a contract agreement with management on December 20, 2018.
+Club, The Onion, ClickHole, The Takeout, Onion Labs, and Onion Inc.'s video and art departments." and reached a contract agreement with management on December 20, 2018.

-In July 2018, rumors of pending layoffs at The Onion and related websites Clickhole and The A.V.
-Club were reported.
-Corporate parent Univision Communications is said to be looking to reduce the staff of the humor publication by around 15% amidst news of a pending sale of The Onion and related websites as well as Gizmodo Media Group assets.
-As stated an official Univision press release on the topic, "Univision Communications Inc. (UCI) […] today announced that the Company has initiated a formal process to explore the sale of the assets comprising the Gizmodo Media Group (GMG) and The Onion."

-On April 8, 2019, private equity firm Great Hill Partners acquired Gizmodo Media Group—including The Onion, The A.V.
-Club, and Clickhole—from Univision for an undisclosed amount.
-The properties will be formed into a new company named G/O Media Inc.
+In July 2018, Univision laid off 15% of Onion staff to support a sale of Onion Inc. and Gizmodo Media Group.
+On April 8, 2019, private equity firm Great Hill Partners acquired Onion Inc. and Gizmodo Media Group from Univision for an undisclosed amount to form G/O Media.
+In March 2024, G/O Media sold The A.V.
+Club to Paste magazine and was reported to be seeking buyers for The Onion.

-Print edition (1988–2013)